Neha23Jain/TDK_use_case/README.md

 ## Additional Notes

 - Make sure you have the required permissions and access rights to read the input files and write data to the Oracle database.
-- Based on the incoming data for the future we can schedule the pieline using other tools.
+- Based on the incoming data for the future we can schedule deployement of the pieline using other tools like Docker,CICD,Bamboo,Airflow .
 - For troubleshooting or further customization, refer to the script code and the documentation of the used technologies (PySpark, Oracle, etc.).

 ## Contact Information